Reduction of Class Activation Uncertainty with Background Information: Results

 \subsubsection{STL-10, and Oxford-102 Datasets}

 The STL-10 dataset \cite{coates2011analysis} contains ten classes.
-As the dataset contains \emph{bird} and \emph{airplane} classes, multitask learning with CUB-200-2011 and FGVC Aircraft datasets can potentially degrade the performance.
+As the dataset contains \emph{bird} and \emph{airplane} classes, multitask learning with CUB-200-2011 \cite{wah2011caltech} and FGVC Aircraft \cite{maji2013fine} datasets can potentially degrade the performance.
 Therefore, we perform multitask learning with Oxford-102 flower dataset \cite{nilsback2008automated}.

 The STL-10 dataset contains 96$\times$96 sized images.
-We observe higher accuracy with enlarged images.
-Therefore the images are resized to 256$\times$256 sized images.
-We also perform random rotation, random crop, and random horizontal flips augmentations on training images.
+We observe higher accuracy with enlarged images \cite{kabir2024transfer}.
+Therefore the images are resized to 256$\times$256 sized images while training traditional CNN-type networks.
+We observe that the transformer cannot receive images of different sizes.
+The investigated transformar model accepts only 224$\times$224 sized image.
+Therefore the images are resized to 224$\times$224 sized images while training the transformer.
+We also perform random rotation, random crop, and random horizontal flip augmentations on training images.
 Oxford-102 contains images of varying sizes.
 We also resized them to the same size.
 Both the transfer learning training and multitask learning training are performed over 20 epochs with a learning rate of 0.001.
 We apply the WideResNet-101 pre-trained model for both learning methods.
 That model is pre-trained on the ImageNet dataset.
 We download the WideResNet-101 pre-trained model from the \emph{torchvision} package.